Functional Requirements in Software Development: Types and Best Practices

 Prototypes are the early, most basic versions of a product or system with which users can interact.
 They aren’t written in code but created in special interactive tools.
 Prototypes are a simple, uncomplicated yet highly illustrative embodiment of functional requirements, so it’s a great way to help stakeholders actually see what the product will look like – and discover possible improvements at early stages.

-You can learn more about prototypes, functional prototypes, and minimum viable products (as a form of advanced prototypes) in our dedicated posts.
+You can learn more about prototypes, functional prototypes, proof of concept (POC), and minimum viable products (as a form of advanced prototypes) in our dedicated posts.

 Besides the most common formats we described, sometimes other approaches are also used such as creating models, diagrams, wireframes, mockups, etc.